 We have an extensive library of preserving books which we refer to often.
 We pick lots of these up at op-shops, and if there’s a special new book just released that we’d like to add to our collection, we pop it on our wish-list for birthdays and/or Christmas.
 Many books have duplicate or very similar recipes, but having a broad range of sources to refer to mean we’re able to produce a vast range of preserves from each abundant harvest, rather than just cupboards and cupboards full of one type.

-In the same way, having sugar, lemons and spices on can mean that you’re able to whip up a few quick smaller batches of jam in the evenings after work rather than trying to process mega batches and finding you’ve spent your entire weekend up to your elbows in preserves.
-Equipment such as jamming funnels, clean teatowels & muslin, large saucepans or jamming pots, and spoons & ladles is good to keep separate from your regular kitchen equipment so you’re ready to jam at the drop of a hat.
+In the same way, having sugar, lemons and spices on hand can mean that you’re able to whip up a few quick smaller batches of jam in the evenings after work rather than trying to process mega batches and finding you’ve spent your entire weekend up to your elbows in preserves.
+Equipment such as jamming funnels, clean teatowels & muslin, large saucepans or jamming pots, and spoons & ladles is good to keep separate from your regular kitchen utensils so you’re ready to jam at the drop of a hat.

 What’s in a name?